-Plagiarism: Plagiarism means using another person's work, writing, words, ideas, research, graphics, programs, music, pictures, data, and/or other creative expression without giving the other person full credit Students must enclose another person's words in quotation marks, cite the appropriate source(s), and give citations when using the ideas of another person, even if those ideas are paraphrased.
+Plagiarism means using another person's work, writing, words, ideas, research, graphics, programs, music, pictures, data, and/or other creative expression without giving the other person full credit.
+Students must enclose another person's words in quotation marks, cite the appropriate source(s), and give citations when using the ideas of another person, even if those ideas are paraphrased.
 Platt College reserves the right to utilize outside anti-plagiarism resources to evaluate the originality of student work.
 Any student found guilty of plagiarism may be subject to disciplinary actions.
 Those disciplinary actions may include failing and repeating the course, suspension, and/or termination from the program.
-If a student has to repeat a course, financial aid may not cover that course.
+If a student has to repeat a course, there may be financial implications.